 There are critical shortages of police, corrections, and federal law enforcement officers, as well as an increased need related to homeland security.
 The two program tracks – Law Enforcement and Corrections – prepare students to enter police or corrections academies.
 Graduates also enter the workforce as court advocates, private security workers, or other positions in a public service capacity.

-For those wishing to continue their education towards a bachelor’s degree, the associate degree has prepared them to transfer to many four-year schools.
-A degree with Ferris State University can be accomplished through additional SC4 courses and completed through Ferris courses without leaving our campus.
-Start here by choosing one of the two Criminal Justice programs.
+For those wishing to continue their education towards a bachelor’s degree, the associate degree prepares you to transfer to many four-year schools.
+SC4 has a partnership with Ferris State University to complete a bachelor's degree in Criminal Justice that can be accomplished through additional SC4 courses and then Ferris State courses without leaving our campus.
+Find out more by clicking the "Continuing Beyond SC4" tab above.

 “SC4 enhanced my knowledge on a lot of different topics and gave me the basic fundamentals on what police work is about.”